 Like the marriage covenant, counting the cost is the most serious part of the baptismal agreement, not something to be taken lightly.

-John Reid, focusing upon a diary excerpt of a pioneer woman on the Oregon Trail, asserts that the trait of persistence is impossible without a transcendent and ardent vision (Proverbs 29:18).
-Having vision prevents us from casting off life-saving restraint and gives us the will to keep on.
-The Father and Jesus Christ have …
+Persistence is impossible without a transcendent and ardent vision, which prevents us from casting off restraint and gives us the will to keep on.

 We should not expect brethren to be perfect; we all sin.
 God has not given His People the prerogative to judge another member as a tare.